ello/wtf/_posts/about/2015-04-20-what-is-ello.md

 position: 1
 ---

 Ello is a safe and positive community where people everywhere discover, connect, and share inspiration through imagery and text.
-On Ello you’ll see things you won’t anywhere else.
+On Ello you’ll see things you can’t find anywhere else.

 This is a place where creativity triumphs over conformity, and success is measured in ideas shared, not ads served.
 A place where inspiration is a tool for empowerment — not a place to deceive, coerce, or manipulate, but a place to connect, create, and celebrate life.